 The ASUS ROG Swift PG27AQDM is decent for office use, but it's mainly limited by its issues with text clarity.
 Because computer operating systems don't render text well with the display's RWBG subpixel layout, text isn't as sharp as on other displays with the same pixel density.
 OLEDs are also prone to burn-in with constant exposure to the same static elements over time, like if you have a taskbar on the screen all day.
 It doesn't get bright enough to fight a ton of glare either, which is disappointing if you want to use it in a well-lit office, but it has fantastic reflection handling.
 It also has really wide viewing angles, which are useful if you constantly need to share the screen with someone else.

-The ASUS PG27AQDM is great for content creators but has some limitations.
-It has amazing accuracy in its sRGB mode, so you may not need to get it calibrated, and it also displays a wide range of colors.
-The impressive ergonomics and wide viewing angles are also ideal if you constantly need to share the screen with someone else.
+The ASUS PG27AQDM is excellent for content creators but has some limitations.
+It has amazing accuracy in its sRGB mode, and it also displays a wide range of colors.
+The amazing ergonomics and wide viewing angles are also ideal if you constantly need to share the screen with someone else.
 However, it has text clarity issues caused by its subpixel layout, so text elements in your editing programs don't look sharp.
 OLEDs like this one are also prone to burn-in with constant exposure to the same static elements over time, like if you work with the same editing program open all day.

-Our unit was manufactured in Feb 2023; you can see the label here.
-These results are with firmware MCM104, as there are some HDR issues with firmware MCM102, so if you experience issues in HDR, try updating to the latest firmware.
+Our unit was manufactured in February 2023; you can see the label here.
+These results are with firmware MCM105 and MCM106, as there are some HDR issues with firmware MCM102, so if you experience issues in HDR, try updating to the latest firmware.

-The ASUS PG27AQDM is an excellent monitor that combines a fast 240Hz refresh rate with an OLED panel, making it a great choice for gamers who crave high refresh rates and good picture quality.
+The ASUS PG27AQDM is an incredible PC gaming monitor that combines a fast 240Hz refresh rate with an OLED panel, making it a great choice for gamers who crave high refresh rates and good picture quality.
 There are known HDR issues with its original firmware, but as long as you can update it to its latest firmware, it's a nice upgrade over the LG 27GR95QE-B, which uses the same panel, but the ASUS gets much brighter in HDR and has less overshoot.
 However, it has a more aggressive ABL than the LG, so there are some distracting changes in brightness in HDR content, even while gaming.
-Of course, it doesn't deliver the same vivid colors as QD-OLEDs like the Dell Alienware AW3423DWF, but if you want a 27-inch monitor with a high refresh rate over an ultrawide display, you should be happy with this one.
+Of course, it doesn't deliver the same vivid colors as QD-OLEDs like the Dell Alienware AW2725DF, so if you want the best picture quality, it's better to go for the Dell.

 See our recommendations for the best 240Hz monitors, the best 27-inch monitors, and the best 1440p gaming monitors.